 One of the most interesting aspects of a home inspection is going into the attic space.
 This is an area where few homeowners venture and provides plenty of valuable information as to the condition of the home.
 One such important detail is ventilation.
 Do unfinished attics where nobody spends any time in really need ventilation?
-Absolutely!
+Yes!

 There are several reasons why poor ventilation needs to be corrected: